 The “ultrabook” moniker was originally coined by Intel in 2012 and used to refer to a set of premium, super-thin laptops that met the chipmaker’s predefined standards.
 Much of this occurred as the PC world was first catching up to the original MacBook Air.
 However, just as many people refer to tissues as Kleenexes or web searching as Googling, the term ultrabook commonly refers to any premium ultraportable laptop, whether it carries Intel’s seal of approval or not.
 These days, Intel tends to use its Evo standard to label its top ultrabooks, and you'll often see the name on sticker badges alongside Core i5 or i7.

-The Windows-based picks on this list should be ready to run Windows 11 should you be looking to upgrade from a system with an older, unsupported processor.
+The Windows-based picks on this list should be ready to run Windows 11.
 You can find the system requirements for Windows 11 here.
 That being said, it's getting less and less likely you'll buy a new laptop with Windows 10.
-Most systems are coming out of the box with the new operating system.
+Most PCs are coming out of the box with the new operating system.

 Quick Ultrabook / Premium Laptop Shopping Tips

 Why you can trust Tom's Hardware Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 - Get a good keyboard: Whether you’re using an ultrabook to browse the web, send emails, code, write or do other productivity work, the keyboard is one of your primary ways of interacting with your computer.
 Get something with responsive keys that aren’t mushy.
 Low-travel is ok if the keys have the right feel to them, but the last thing you want to do is “bottom out” while typing.